 The main role for Feinberg would be on to coordinating across the various teams.
 However, the role would be complicated as many of the company’s top executives including Sergey Brin, the co-founder is interested in health care.

 Google recently hosted a two-day conference for its employees working in health.
-Apple and Amazon are also one among the many companies working and making investments in health care sector.
+Apple and Amazon are also one among many companies working and making investments in the health care sector.